nettie168/tech515-sparta-test-app-cicd/README.md

 ## Sparta Node Sample App

-Check dev branch has merged to main
+Check dev branch has merged to main, using SCM with jenkins

 ## Description